KaranDrivesEvents/MVPS/MVP2/ApacheFlink/README.md

-# This project was created with a purposeo of writing sample Flink application.
+# This project was created with a purpose of writing sample Flink application.

 Below instructions will help you
 - Start a Flink Cluster.